[Analysis] Why the EU anti-money laundering list is so short

 "If we had a real [money laundering] blacklist, half the countries of the world would be on it," he said.

-The system has created a culture in some EU states in which money-laundering is so routine and so profitable, that banks simply set aside parts of their annual budget to pay fines, while the general public does not care even if they are caught red-handed.
+The system has created a culture in some EU states in which money laundering is so routine and so profitable, that banks simply set aside parts of their annual budget to pay fines, while the general public does not care even if they are caught red-handed.

-"In most places, we close our eyes, the banks pay fines, and everybody's happy.
+"In most places, we close our eyes, banks pay their fines, and everybody's happy.
 Do you think Dutch people really care if some bank is fined for money laundering?", Koutouzis said.

 For his part, Demetriades, the former Cypriot bank chief, broadly agreed with Koutouzis' crooked narrative of how things worked.

-Demetriades saw first hand, one day in 2013, how Russians injected dodgy money into the EU when he objected to suspicious goings on at one Cypriot bank and he got a phone call from Cypriot president Nicos Anastasiades.
+Demetriades saw first hand, one day in 2013, how Russians inserted dodgy money into the EU when he objected to suspicious goings on at a Cypriot bank and he got a phone call from Cypriot president Nicos Anastasiades.

-Anastasiades "exerted pressure" on his central banker to drop his objections, using "colourful language and explicit threats", Demetriades previously told EUobserver.
+Anastasiades "exerted pressure" on his then central banker to drop his objections, using "colourful language and explicit threats", Demetriades previously told EUobserver.

 "The real problem [on money laundering] is at [EU] member state-level", he said.